MoigeMatino/data-structures-algorithms-python/README.md

 # Data Structures and Algorithms - structy.net

 The programming problems on  [structy.net](https://structy.net/) for data structures and algorithms in Python are meant to be tackled sequentially, with tasks below arranged in chronological order.
-Tests are also included.
+Moreover, comprehensive test coverage has been included as an additional component.

 ## 0. Introduction